Which Version of the PMP Exam Should You Take? 2025 vs 2026

 Understanding the Two Exam Versions

-The current PMP exam, based on the ECO effective since 2021, focuses on three domains with familiar weightings: People (42%), Process (50%), and Business Environment (8%).
+The current PMP exam, based on the ECO effective since 2021, focuses on three domains with familiar weightings: People (33%), Process (41%), and Business Environment (8%).
 This version has served hundreds of thousands of candidates well, emphasizing servant leadership, agile methodologies alongside predictive approaches, and the integration of people skills with technical project management.

 The 2026 exam, launching in July, represents a strategic shift in how PMI views project management.
 The most dramatic change is the Business Environment domain tripling from 8% to 26%—the largest single change in the new ECO.
 This reflects the reality that today's project managers must understand organizational strategy, financial management, ESG considerations, and how projects deliver business value.
-The People domain decreases slightly to 33%, while Process adjusts to 41%.
+The People domain increases to 33%, while Process adjusts to 41%.

 However, the knowledge you'll need to demonstrate shifts considerably.
 The 2026 exam introduces content on artificial intelligence in project management, enhanced sustainability and ESG integration, deeper financial acumen including business case development and benefit realization, and stakeholder-centric value delivery.
 If you're studying for the current exam, you won't encounter questions specifically testing AI applications or detailed ESG considerations.